 Help!
-I’ve Got a D-U-N-S® Number, Now What?
+I’ve Got a D-U-N-S Number, Now What?

 Help!
-I’ve Got a D-U-N-S® Number, Now What?
+I’ve Got a D-U-N-S Number, Now What?

 Help!
-I’ve Got a D-U-N-S® Number, Now What?
+I’ve Got a D-U-N-S Number, Now What?

-Like many entrepreneurs, the retail store owner I spoke with recently is trying to move away from using personal credit to finance her business, and to help her do that, she’s started the process of establishing business credit.
-“I’ve got a ‘D-U-N-S Number’,” she told me, “but I’m confused.
-What do I do next?”
+Like many business owners, the retail store owner I spoke with told me she was trying to move away from using personal credit to finance her business.
+To help her do that, she’s started the process of establishing business credit.

-Getting a free Dun & Bradstreet D-U-N-S Number is one of the first steps in the process to establish credit.
 It’s the identifying number for a business in the Dun & Bradstreet commercial credit database, and your business must be assigned one in order to create a business credit profile in their system.
-In addition to potentially establishing business credit, D-U-N-S Numbers may also be required when applying for government contracts or grants or before doing business with other businesses.
+In addition to helping establish business credit, D-U-N-S Numbers may also be required when doing business with other businesses or getting certain types of small business loans.

 But then what?

-The next, and perhaps most crucial, step in the business credit process is to establish credit references that will appear on your credit report with Dun & Bradstreet and other commercial credit reporting agencies.
 Payment history is the most important factor that influences business credit scores and without any accounts reporting it’s difficult for a credit bureau to calculate a business credit score.

 How Do You Get Business Accounts?

 Nav Prime helps you accelerate your path to funding by improving your credit history with access to up to two tradelines — one with your monthly payment and one with the Nav Prime Card*.
-If you have good personal credit and sufficient income from all sources, qualifying shouldn’t be too difficult.

-Net-30 Accounts
+Use Net-30 Accounts

 If you can’t qualify for a business credit card at this time, you aren’t necessarily out of luck though.